 There are 4km & 12km fun runs and a 21.1km half marathon at this event which raises money for their charity partners.
-Over 35,000 people participated across all distances last year.
+35,735 people participated across all distances in 2018.

-Choose from 5km & 10km distances at Queenland's largest fun run, with 16,992 participants in the 10K and 6,828 in the 5K in 2017.
+Choose from 5km & 10km distances at Queenland's largest fun run, with 30,000 participants in 2018.
 Run from Roma Street Parklands or Captain Burke Park to Southbank.

-There's something for everyone at this event with shorter distances on Saturday and longer ones on Sunday, attracting almost 25,000 participants across all distances over the two days last year.
+There's something for everyone at this event with shorter distances on Saturday and longer ones on Sunday, attracting 27,128 participants in 2018 across all distances over the two days.
 The marathon has distinguished itself as one of the most prestigious marathons in the world.

 This is the final event each year in the WA City to Surf series and has 4km, 12km, 21.1km half marathon and 42.2km marathon distances.
-18,000 participants across all distances last year.
+There were 19,406 registered participants are the 2018 event.